boogah/epub2mp3/README.md

 python epub2mp3.py <epub_file>
 ```

 Replace `<epub_file>` with the name of your ePub file.
-Each chapter will be output as a separate MP3 file.
+Each chapter will be outputted as a separate MP3 file.